PD Frequently Asked Questions

 Do Worthington police officers use body cameras?

 Worthington police officers do not currently have body cameras, although we have taken steps recently to be able to implement them.
-When body cameras first became available for use by police officers, we had concern about the public records law in Ohio and the cost of body cameras.
+When body cameras first became available for use by police officers, we had concerns about the public records law in Ohio and the cost of body cameras.
 There were a number of questions regarding how the video would be treated under Ohio’s public records law.
 We had concerns about how to appropriately protect sensitive information and images related to victims from being broadly distributed to the public.
 Additionally, the cost of the equipment and video storage were a major concern.
 In recent years, Ohio’s public records law has been revised to address video footage from police body cameras and the cost of the equipment and storage of video has fallen.
-Last year, the City of Worthington took a step toward future implementation of body camera when it upgraded the in-car video equipment to a vendor and platform that also allows for body cameras to be implemented in a financially feasible way.
+Last year, the City of Worthington took a step toward future implementation of body cameras when it upgraded the in-car video equipment to a vendor and platform that also allows for body cameras to be implemented in a financially feasible way.
 We typically consider such purchases as part of our annual Capital Improvement Program and we have anticipated they would be considered for funding as part of the next update.

 What steps are being done to ensure officers are not known associates of the numerous white supremacist groups in Ohio?
 Does the incident review board include citizen oversight?

-The City has a stringent hiring process in place that includes panel interviews, a nationally accredited testing process, background investigations through third party investigators, final interviews, psychological interviews, polygraph exams, and an extensive field training officer period which includes daily evaluation of performance.
+The City has a stringent hiring process in place that includes panel interviews, a nationally accredited testing process, background investigations through third-party investigators, final interviews, psychological interviews, polygraph exams, and an extensive field training officer period which includes daily evaluation of performance.
 Additionally, new officers undergo a year-long probationary period.

 The City does not employ a citizen review board to provide oversight.
 Each critical incident, to include the application of force, pursuits, discharge of firearms, injury to officer, or damage to property, including vehicle crashes, undergo a supervisor review at a minimum.
 Additional review can include an internal investigation as well as outside review by another police agency or prosecutor when necessary to ensure the integrity of the process.